Asteroid 2012 VP113

 View Asteroid 2012 VP113 in the 3D Solar System Simulator

 The following table lists the ephemerides of Asteroid 2012 VP113 computed for the past and next 7 days, with a 24 hours interval.
-Click on each row of the table to locate Asteroid 2012 VP113 in our Online Planetarium at the chosen date.
+Apparent celestial coordinates are provided.

 Date | Right AscensionR.A. | DeclinationDec. | MagnitudeMag | Constellation |